morse-simulator/morse/doc/morse/user/builder.rst

         motion.add_stream('ros', 'morse.middleware.ros.motion_vw.TwistReader')

-    In that case, we instruct MORSE to use ROS with the ``TwistReader`` class defined in the :py:mod:`morse.middleware.ros.motion_vw` module.
+    In this case, we have told MORSE to use ROS with the ``TwistReader`` class defined in the :py:mod:`morse.middleware.ros.motion_vw` module.

 .. note::
-    Configuration for standard sensors and actuators are defined in the module :py:mod:`morse.builder.data`.
+    Configurations for standard sensors and actuators are defined in the module :py:mod:`morse.builder.data`.

 .. note::
     Some middleware allows you to configure the behaviour of each stream.
-Refer to the documentation of your specific middleware, in the part "Configuration specificities" to know more about it.
+Refer to the documentation of your specific middleware, in the part "Configuration specificities" to learn more about this.

 Service handlers
 ++++++++++++++++

-To use :doc:`services <../dev/services>` of a sensor or an actuator, you should configure your builder script explicitly.
+To use the :doc:`services <../dev/services>` of a sensor or an actuator, you should configure your builder script explicitly.
 For example, to export the service of the actuator ``motion`` through the middleware ``socket``, you must write::

     motion.add_service('socket')

-As for datastream handler, it is possible to configure one component to export its services through multiple middlewares.
-You simply need to call ``add_service`` several times.
+As for datastream handlers, it is possible to configure one component to export its services through multiple middlewares.
+You simply need to call ``add_service`` once for each one.

 .. warning::

-    Due the nature of some middlewares (in particular ROS or pocolibs), it is sometimes not really useful to call the service directly as exposed by Morse.
+    Due the nature of some middleware (in particular ROS and pocolibs), it is sometimes not really useful to call the service directly as exposed by MORSE.
 You need to use an extra layer of adaption called :doc:`overlays
     <overlays>` and configure it through the ``add_overlay`` method.

 Related methods
 +++++++++++++++

-The method ``add_interface`` allows to configure both datastream and service handling for one component.
+The method ``add_interface`` allows you to configure both datastream and service handling for one component.
 So::

     motion.add_stream('socket')